- There are two types of sin described in the Bible: unintentional sin and intentional sin.

 For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor. —1 Tim.
 2:13–14, NRSV.

 Adam was not deceived, which means he knew full well what he was doing—his sin was intentional.
 Of course, we are all told that Adam ate the fruit because of his intense love for Eve.
 You have probably heard this teaching before: the love Adam felt for Eve compromised his guidance and this proves the power of woman’s erroneous leadership skills and/or her somewhat dangerous influence over man.
-Ultimately, the weak-minded Eve led her devoted husband astray by convincing/enticing him to eat the fruit, and once Adam fell—death entered the human race.
+Ultimately, the weak-minded Eve led her devoted husband astray by convincing/enticing him to eat the fruit (*there is no biblical record of any form of enticement taking place), and once Adam fell—death entered the human race.

 But this is not the truth of the matter.